stymphalide/eartrainer/Readme.md

 (C2-B3)
 - The middle range spans from the third octave to the fifth octave.
 (C4-B5)
-- The high range spans from the sixth to the eigth octave.
+- The high range spans from the sixth to the eighth octave.
 (C6-B7)

 #### Instruments